 - If you wonder if your 3D model is printable, you can also use online tools like the Materialise Cloud in order to automatically check the wall thickness for a parameter of your choice.

-- In case you still need help, visit our File Optimization Guide to learn more about how to prepare your files for 3D printing and browse our FAQ section for answers to common questions.
-You can also reach us via our forum and or contact form.
+- In case you still need help, visit our File Optimization Guide to learn more about how to prepare your files for 3D printing and browse our Help Center for answers to common questions.
+You can also reach us via our forum and our contact form.
 If you still have troubles with your 3D model, contact a 3D designer here.

 If you run into difficulties choosing the right resolution of your file, this blog post will help.
 Also, make sure to learn about 5 mistakes you need to avoid when modeling for 3D printing.
 If your designs are ready for the 3D printer, upload them here and we can print them in 20 materials on our high-end machines.